neondatabase/website/content/docs/functions/jsonb_array_elements.md

 ### Alternative option - jsonb_array_elements_text

-Prefer `jsonb_array_elements` when you need to maintain the JSON structure of the elements for further JSON-related operations or analysis and `jsonb_array_elements_text` if you need to work with the extracted elements as plain text for string operations, text analysis, or integration with text-based functions.
+Use `jsonb_array_elements` when you need to maintain the `JSON` structure of the elements for further `JSON`-related operations or analysis and `jsonb_array_elements_text` if you need to work with the extracted elements as plain text for string operations, text analysis, or integration with text-based functions.

-If you want to create a comma-separated list of all skills for each developer in the **developers** tables, `jsonb_array_elements_text` can be used along with `string_agg`.
+If you want to create a comma-separated list of all skills for each developer in the `developers` table, `jsonb_array_elements_text` can be used along with `string_agg`.

 ```sql
 SELECT name, string_agg(skill, ',') AS skill_list